 Vasculitis is an autoimmune disease.
 It causes inflammation of your blood vessels.
 There are different types of vasculitis and most affect a wide range of organs in your body.
-While there is no cure for vasculitis, treatment is available and often leads to remission (becoming less severe).
+While there is no cure for vasculitis, treatment is available and often leads to remission (where symptoms become less severe or disappear).

 What is vasculitis?

 Vasculitis is an inflammation of blood vessels, including arteries and veins.
 It is also known as angiitis and arteritis.

 The inflammation can cause your blood vessels to narrow.
 This may restrict blood flow to part of your body (ischaemia) or stop it altogether (thrombosis).
 Sometimes the vessel wall may weaken and balloon out (an aneurysm), which can cause bleeding.

 Inflammation can also lead to tissue damage affecting one or many body organs such as the kidneys and lungs.

 There are a number of types of vasculitis, including: